OmeletsKitchen/RecipeBook/Soup/Ginger_Meatballs_in_Lemongrass_Broth.md

  4. To meatball pot, combine lemongrass, broth, coriander seeds, and cinnamon.
 Bring to a boil, then reduce to a simmer until meatballs are thoroughly cooked, 10-12 mins.
  5. Meanwhile, bring a kettle of water to a boil.
 Place noodles in a medium heatproof bowl.
 Cover noodles with boiling water and set aside until softened, 10-15 mins.
 Stir ocassionally to ensure noodles remain submerged.
  6. To pot with broth, add a splash of soy and fish sauce, adjusting to taste.
- 7. Divide cooked noodles across 4 bowls and place 5 meatballs in each bowl.
+ 7. Divide drained, cooked noodles across 4 bowls and place 5 meatballs in each bowl.
 Ladle broth over meatballs.
 Roughly tear mint and cilantro and distribute across bowls.
 Serve chili oil alongside for guests to add as desired.